akhila0813/head-detection-coco1/README.md

 - Each image is annotated using Pascal VOC XML format.
 - Annotations contain bounding boxes for human heads.
 - [Scut-Head Dataset on Kaggle](https://www.kaggle.com/datasets/hoangxuanviet/scut-head)
-> ⚠️ **Note**: Due to dataset size and licensing constraints, raw images are not pushed to GitHub.
-Users must download the dataset separately and place it in the correct directory.
+> ⚠️ **Note**:Due to dataset size and licensing constraints, raw images are not included in this repository.
+After downloading SCUT-HEAD Part-B, place it under data/raw/SCUT_HEAD_Part_B/ so that all scripts can locate the dataset automatically.
 ## Project Structure
 ```
 head-detection-coco/